Aladdin (Disney character): Video games

 Aladdin appears in various video games, including the game versions of the film.

 Aladdin has also appeared in the Kingdom Hearts series of games as a supporting character.
 He wields a scimitar as his primary weapon and can utilize Abu to solve puzzles when he is an active party member.
 In the first game, Princess Jasmine is kidnapped by Jafar and Maleficent.
 Aladdin teams up with Sora to save her.
 In Kingdom Hearts II, Aladdin is found experiencing deep depression due to his loneliness after Genie went to see the other worlds.
 When Genie comes back all is well again.

 Aladdin appears in the Nintendo 3DS game Disney Magical World.
 Agrabah is one of the four movie worlds accessible to the player, and several characters from the movie appear in the game.
 The player may also collect a number of Aladdin-themed items and clothing pieces.

-Aladdin is a playable character in Disney Infinity 2.0.

-The world-building video game Disney Magic Kingdoms includes Aladdin as a playable character to unlock for a limited time.

-An alternate version of Aladdin appears as a playable character in the video game Disney Mirrorverse.

-He is an unlockable racer in Disney Speedstorm and appears as a villager in Disney Dreamlight Valley.
+Aladdin is a playable character in Disney Infinity 2.0, Disney Magic Kingdoms, Disney Mirrorverse, Disney Speedstorm, and appears as a villager in Disney Dreamlight Valley.

 In other media

-Aladdin was formerly a member of the Disney Adventurers franchise targeted at young boys sold by the Disney Store from 1999–2004, which sold various merchandise, mostly including toys.
+Aladdin was formerly a member of the Disney Adventurers franchise targeted at young boys sold by the Disney Store from 1999–2004, which sold various merchandise.

 He appears in Hercules and the Arabian Night, set after the end of King of Thieves as Jasmine refers to herself as married.
 He is featured as a guest in the series House of Mouse, and its films Mickey's Magical Christmas: Snowed in at the House of Mouse and Mickey's House of Villains.

 Aladdin also appears at the Walt Disney Parks and Resorts as a meetable character.
 He is a frequently-seen character, and often accompanied by Jasmine, and occasionally Genie.
 Though he goes barefoot in the film, he wears moccasins in his street rat clothes.
 Aladdin and his fellow characters are mostly found in Adventureland.
 Aladdin, Jasmine, Carpet, Abu and Genie make cameo appearances in the Hong Kong Disneyland version of It's a Small World.

 In the Broadway musical adaptation, Aladdin is played by actor Adam Jacobs.

 Aladdin has a cameo appearance in the short film Once Upon a Studio, where after Maui warns about the meeting of characters from Walt Disney Animation Studios, upon hearing him he goes down the railing of the stairs together with Abu, and when trying to land he ends up slipping on the trolls in the form of rocks.
 Later, he appears along with the rest of the characters in the group photo.

+Aladdin is featured in A Whole New World, the first book in the "A Twisted Tale" series by Liz Braswell.
+These books feature darker, alternate storylines of classic Disney films, with the first book asking "What if Aladdin had never found the lamp?"